ANALYST-VIKAS/SQL-ANALYSIS-OF-120-YEARS-OF-OLYMPICS-DATASET/README.md

 # Case Study on 120 Years of Olympics Data

 I conducted a comprehensive case study on a dataset that contained information about all Olympic games played from Athens 1896 to Rio 2016.
-The dataset includes two main tables: `olympics_history` and `noc_regions`.
+The dataset includes two main tables: `athlete_events` and `noc_regions`.

 ## Dataset Information